-The focus of his research is to investigate the innovation dynamics across global and non-global cities, their local and international connectedness, their rate of entry into new technology domains and the role of collaboration and multinational corporations in the innovation performance of cities.
-His research contributes to the growing discussion of innovations in cities and very insightful for developing strategic policies to increase the innovation performance of cities.
+The focus of his research is to investigate innovation dynamics across global and non-global cities: their local and international connectedness, the economic complexity of their knowledge structure, the hazard cities face in exploring and absorbing new knowledge, and the role of collaboration and multinational corporations in the innovation performance of these cities.
+His research contributes to the growing discussion in the economics of innovation literature, and is very insightful for the development of strategic local policies geared towards increasing the innovative performance of cities.